redwoodjs/redwood/packages/storage/README.md

 This package houses

-- Prisma extension for handling uploads.
+- Prisma extension for handling storage.
 Currently
   a) Query Extension: will save, delete, replace files on disk during CRUD
   b) Result Extension: gives you functions like `.withSignedUri` on configured prisma results - which will take the paths, and convert it to a signed url
 - Storage adapters e.g. FS and Memory to use with the prisma extension